Preventing Age-Related Cognitive Decline: Strategies For Cognitive Reserve

 Age-related cognitive decline can affect your quality of life and your ability to serve others in the capacities you cherish most.

-Fortunately, numerous strategies backed by scientific research can help boost cognitive reserve – the of your brain against and .
+Fortunately, numerous strategies backed by scientific research can help boost – the resilience of your brain against ageing and neurodegenerative diseases.

 This article will delve deep into understanding the concept of cognitive reserve and explore various evidence-based approaches to prevent age-related cognitive decline.